What is Strategic Engineering?

 This book is a response to that observation.
 It is not a technical manual, a financial textbook, or a policy treatise — though it draws on all three.
 It is an argument that infrastructure strategy is a discipline in its own right, demanding the integration of physical, financial, and governance thinking in ways that none of the contributing professions currently requires of its practitioners.

 Consider a decision about whether to replace or rehabilitate an ageing water main network.
 The engineering team characterises the deterioration and estimates intervention costs.
 The finance team models the capital and operating expenditure.
 The legal team advises on consenting.
-The communications team manages stakeholders.
+The communications team manages stakeholder engagement.
 Each team does its part competently.
 But the decision that emerges is worse than it should be — because none of the team members can fully engage with the reasoning of the others.
 The engineer who cannot read a discounted cash flow makes technically sound recommendations that are financially inconsistent.
 The finance professional who does not understand deterioration builds cost models on engineering estimates they cannot evaluate.

 A reader who finishes this book and feels that they already knew everything in it has either an unusually broad professional formation — or is not reading it carefully enough.Preface — Strategic Engineering